takumayumi/taskite/README.md

 # taskite

-taskite is a simple task management application built with Create React App, Tailwind CSS, and Redux.
-It allows users to manage tasks with different statuses (Backlog, In Progress, Done) and provides features such as adding, updating, deleting tasks, and drag-and-drop functionality.
+taskite is a simple and efficient task management web application built with Create React App, Tailwind CSS, and Redux.
+It helps users organize their work using an interactive board with three task stages: Backlog, In Progress, and Done.

+taskite addresses the need for simple yet effective task tracking, providing a user-friendly interface, essential productivity features, and local data persistence.
+Users can save their tasks as a .json backup file, load previous backups, or export their tasks to an Excel .xlsx file for reporting or sharing.

+taskite is ideal for individuals or small teams seeking a minimalist alternative to more complex project management tools.

 ## Features